Turtle the cat reunited with owner after 3 years

 BERLIN — A cat named Turtle is back with her owner after going missing for three years.

-The cat was discovered at Androscoggin Valley Hospital after the cat tripped the emergency room doors and let herself into the warm building.
+The story begins at Androscoggin Valley Hospital when the cat tripped the emergency room doors and let herself into the warm building.
 Berlin Police Department received the call at midnight on Monday, Nov.
 16.

+The feline was eventually contained in a room near the lab where she hunkered down.

 A waiting game followed (or perhaps a cat and mouse game) and after about three hours, Dube was notified that the cat was in the trap.

 When she responded to release the cat outside, Dube saw “an extremely thin, dirty, very friendly feline.
-It was a 'balmy' 19 degrees outside, the wind and snow made it feel much colder,” said the police report.
+It was a 'balmy' 19 degrees out and the wind and snow made it feel much colder,” said the police report.

 Obviously a cat lover, Dube decided to take the cat to the police station and hold her there where it was warm until the next day when she was off duty and could transport the cat to the Conway Area Humane Society.
 The society agreed to take the animal in.